 The last on our Welsh journey located near the Capital and vibrant city of Cardiff, is the fantastic golf and sports resort, The Vale Resort.
 Two championship golf courses plus much more it is a natural choice for golfers of all abilities.

 When featuring the United Kingdom, you cannot forget the home of golf, which has a vast array of the best golf courses from which to choose.
 Synonymous with sweeping coastlines, craggy outcrops and sandy links courses; this region attracts visitors from worldwide, and it's clear to see why.

 We have selected our favourites from the region, including the legendary Old Course Hotel at St Andrew's.
 In terms of golf, there are some of the best courses in the UK, you must play The Dukes Course and if you get the opportunity, the Old Course too.
 Just along the coast from St Andrews, we can highly recommend the Fairmont St Andrews Hotel with two excellent courses; The Torrance and The Kittocks.

 Across to the west coast, we have selected another great venue, The Ailsa Course at the Turnberry Resort.
 The west coast is littered with famous names, and there are a few less-known masterpieces to discover too.
 We love Turnberry as a base; as the hotel and facilities are just stunning.
 The views across to Ailsa Craig are unbeatable also.

-The Best Golf Resorts in the UK for Golf Travel
+Read Our Guide to the Best Golf and Spa Resorts in the UK

 Here are some of the best golf resorts in England for a stay and play golf break: